 Whether you’re raising them for meat, eggs, or just for fun, it’s important for everybody who keeps backyard chickens to understand that it’s a year-round job!
 The health and happiness of your flock should always be your top priority, which means you need to know how to care for them in every season.

-As a chicken farmer, it is your responsibility to ensure your chickens have food, water, secure shelter, and stimulation throughout the year.
-Here are a few tips to help you continue to do that successfully when winter hits!
+As a chicken owner, you are responsible for ensuring your animals have food, water, secure shelter, and stimulation throughout the year.
+Here are five tips to help you continue to do that successfully this winter!

 Heaters and heat lamps in your coop are a fire hazard, and your chickens don’t need them anyway.
 Your flock will huddle together for warmth.
 That, combined with their natural protective layer of feathers and plenty of bedding, will keep them cozy!

 2) Use Petroleum Jelly to Protect from Frostbite

 Chicken breeds with large combs and wattles are more likely to get frostbite.
 Although it only affects the tip of their combs and isn’t serious, it’s a good idea to coat their combs and wattles in a layer of petroleum jelly to keep in the heat.

 To help your chickens stay warm, providing them with a comfortable roosting area is important.
 Ensure that the coop you have for your flock is spacious enough to accommodate all of them.
 The roost should be raised a few feet off the ground, as this will help keep your feathered friends warm.
 If you notice any chickens on the ground, it’s a sign that there isn’t enough room for everyone to roost comfortably.

 Your chickens need to consume more calories in the colder months to have more energy to keep warm.
 Use a complete layer of feed to ensure they get enough nutrients and heated waterers to keep their water supply from freezing.
 Another trick you can use is feeding them cracked corn before bed so their bodies will digest throughout the night and keep them warmer.